cobusc/imagerl/README.md

 Image renderer and cacher in Erlang.

-IMPORTANT: This appliaction is still a work in progress!
+IMPORTANT: This application is still a work in progress!

 Quick usage guide
 =================